Fantasy Football Draft Or Pass: Is Dak Prescott Ready To Rebound in 2025?

 The Cowboys’ biggest offseason move was adding George Pickens to the offense.
 That should help bolster Prescott’s passing totals, as he now has a talented group of pass catchers led by CeeDee Lamb that now includes Pickens, Jake Ferguson and Jalen Tolbert.
 If Prescott isn’t going to run nearly as often as he had earlier in his career, then he’ll obviously need to make up some of those fantasy points through the air.

-Dallas also added another offensive lineman (and another Tyler) in the first round of the NFL draft with the selection of Alabama’s Tyler Booker.
-The Boys’ reconstructed offensive line is good news for Prescott as he sits in the pocket and goes through his progressions.
+Dallas also added an offensive lineman (and another Tyler) in the first round of the NFL draft with the selection of Alabama’s Tyler Booker.
+The Boys’ reconstructed offensive line is good news for Prescott in theory, as he'll have time to stay in the pocket and go through his progressions.

 The Cowboys also retained former offensive coordinator Brian Schottenheimer, making him their new head coach.
 While that probably drives fans of the franchise nuts, the move was made in large part because Schottenheimer has a great relationship with Prescott.